input-output-hk/adrestia/Bug-Classification.md

 ##### Definition

 Indicates which issues should be addressed first because of their impact on the business.
 The priority is set by the product team based on business requirements.
-High severity defects will most likely tend to have a higher priority but some low severity issue may have an important impact on the user experience and have therefore a high priority.
+High severity defects will _mostly_ tend to have a higher priority, but some low severity defects may have an important impact on the user experience and therefore have a high priority.

 ##### Role